roc-lang/roc/examples/hello-world/website/README.md

 mv examples/hello-world/hello_world.wasm examples/hello-world/website/
 ```

-Then `cd` into the website directory and run any web server that can handle WebAssembly.
+Then `cd` into the website directory, position the new `.wasm` file,
+and run any web server that can handle WebAssembly.
 For example with `http-server`:

 ```bash